ocaml/RFCs/rfcs/modular_io.md

 - there is some duplication in `Printf`; namely, the existence, and incompatibility, of `bprintf`, `sprintf`, and `fprintf`.
 This makes `Printf` printers artificially limited since their type determines what kind of output they can produce.
 In my own experience, `Format` is a better choice because a single `Format.formatter -> t -> unit` function can be used in more cases than any single `Printf` function, despite the overhead of formatters.
+- input channels provide an API that is unsuited to some forms of parsing such as reading line by line.
+The stdlib's `input_line` has to cheat and use a special C primitive to know how much input to consume (by looking for `'\n'` in the underlying buffer).

 As a consequence, many libraries have their own opaque channel types that are not compatible with the standard ones.
 That's a missed opportunity for